lampmerchant/tashnotes/macintosh/pluskb/maccharlie_keyboard.md

-# MacCharlie Keyboard Codes
+# Dayna MacCharlie Keyboard Codes

-The MacCharlie keyboard extension imitates and extends the protocol of the M0120 keypad: key event codes are preceded with `0x79`.
+The Dayna MacCharlie keyboard extension imitates and extends the protocol of the M0120 keypad: key event codes are preceded with `0x79`.

 ## Numeric Keypad Keys